 Hire some help

 Yep, you heard that right.
-At the VERY least, hire a sitter to come and keep the kids entertained while you are putting stuff away.
-Bonus tip: If the kids are not around when you unpack, the toys you couldn’t quite get rid of before the packers came can be thrown into a “donate” box before they are “reminded” of that prized possession (that they never play with).
+At the VERY least, hire a sitter to keep the kids entertained while you are putting stuff away.
+Bonus tip: If the kids aren’t around when you unpack, the toys you couldn’t get rid of before the PCS, can be thrown into a “donate” box before they are “reminded” of that toy they never play with.
 Secret bonus tip: this also works with spouses who tend to hoard certain items.
-However, please use caution if employing this technique.
-It has been known to cause marital discord.
-Additionally, hiring someone to keep your spouse entertained can bust open the rumor-mill, especially if you have moved into base housing.
+However, please use caution when employing this technique.
+It’s been known to cause marital discord.
+Additionally, hiring someone to keep your spouse entertained can bust open the rumor-mill, especially if you’ve moved into base housing.

-You can also hire someone (think a teenager who wants to make a few extra bucks) to unpack boxes and help you get things put away.
-I hear it is well worth the money to do this and is something I fully intend to do the next time we move.
-Let’s be honest, I should probably hire someone to come unpack the half dozen boxes that are still in my house from our move over a year ago.
+You can also hire a teenager who wants to make a few extra bucks to unpack boxes and help you get things put away.
+I hear it’s well worth the money to do this and it’s something I intend to do on our next move.
+Let’s be honest.
+I should probably hire someone to come unpack the half dozen boxes that are still in my house from our military move over a year ago.

 Get a “PCS Partner”

-Here is what you do.
-Find a friend who is also PCSing at the same time you are.
-Agree to travel, at the same exact time, to your friend’s house (and he or she to yours) to do all of the unpacking, sorting and organizing of each other’s household goods.
+Here’s what you do.
+Find a friend who is also PCSing at the same time.
+Agree to travel to your friend’s house (and he or she to yours) to do all of the unpacking, sorting and organizing of each other’s household goods.
 It’s always easier to organize someone else’s crap, right?
 The rules are simple, you can each organize the home how you see fit and also get rid of anything you deem ridiculous, like that empty beer bottle collection or 500 yards of fabric you are MEANING to use for a Pinterest project.

 Yeah, I couldn’t do it either.
 I’m actually having major anxiety just typing it.
 But, it might work for someone.
 Let me know how it works out for you.